JakobPrimdal/CVRLookUpApp/README.md

 Architecture

-* The application uses a three-layered architecture with a dedicated backend service:
+The application is part of a frontend–backend architecture:

-* Frontend: JavaFX desktop application providing the user interface
+This architecture ensures separation of concerns and allows for high adaptability for potential future features and improvements.

-* Backend: Separate service that handles API communication with the CVR registry
+* JavaFX Frontend
-* Data Layer: Integration with the official Danish CVR API
+* Spring Boot Backend (CVRLookUpApp-Backend)

-* This architecture ensures separation of concerns and allows for high adaptability for potential future features and improvements.
+* Database Cache + External CVR API (virkdata.dk)

 Prerequisites